GoekeLab/bambu-singlecell-spatial/README.md

 Additionally if your multiple samples require different parameters for demultiplexing and alignment you can provide these in the samplesheet.
 If any of the chemistry, technology, or whitelist columns are not provided, or if there is a missing entry, the pipeline will use the input from the --chemistry --technology and --whitelist arguments respectivly for the samples.

-Multiple Sample with different parameters example: (samplesheet_custom_example.csv)
+Multiple Sample with different parameters example: (examples/samplesheet_custom_example.csv)
 | sample            | fastq     | chemistry      | technology | whitelist |
 |:---|:----------|:------|:------|:------|
 | 3prime_1      | path/to/1.fastq.gz | 10x3v2 | ONT | path/to/whitelist.gz |